CodeBoy124/xphp-cli/README.md

 ## Best VSCode syntax highlighting (for now)

 There is no vscode extension for syntax highlighting xphp, but you can create a file association by clicking on the "Select Language Mode" button in the bottom.
-After that you can click "Configure File Association for '.xphp'..." and select "PHP".
-That way you get the same syntax highlighting you would have for a regular php file.
+After that you can click "Configure File Association for '.xphp'..." and select "blade" (if it does not show up you can search for vscode extensions that add syntax highlighting for blade templates).
+That way you get the (currently) best syntax hightlighting for xphp and you also have intelisense (altough you should keep in mind not every directive is supported in xphp)

 ## contributing